nabu-platform/utils-io/README.md

 This would allow for large buffers to flush bit-by-bit to limited backends.

 2) Perhaps add a method "isBlocking()" to all containers.

+3) Add @java.lang.SafeVarargs where necessary once 8 is the standard